-NAME AGE POSITION YEAR OF EXPIRATION OF TERM AS DIRECTOR K. Paul Singh(1) ne Board of Directors, nd Chief Executive 1999 Neil L. Hazard 44 Executive Vice Financial Off e President and Chief Ficer N/A John F. DePodesta President, Law and Ffairs, and Director 1999 George E. Mattos 46 Vice President of Operations N/A John Melick 37 Vice President of Sales and Marketing N/A Thomas R. Kloster 36 Corporate Cont roller N/A Ravi Bhatia 48 Chief Operatir ng Officer, Axicorp N/A Peter Slaney er, Primus ations International, N/A Paul Keenan 38 General Manage Axicorp er of Mobile Services, N/A Sim Thiam Soon 43 General Manage er of Operations, Axicorp N/A Herman Fialkov(2) 74 Director 1997 David E. Hershberg(2) 59 Director 1997 John Puente(1)(3) 66 Director 1998
+NAME AGE POSITION YEAR OF EXPIRATION OF TERM AS DIRECTOR K. Paul Singh(1) 45 Chairman of the Board of Directors, President, and Chief Executive Officer 1999 Neil L. Hazard 44 Executive Vice President and Chief Financial Officer N/A John F. DePodesta 51 Executive Vice President, Law and Regulatory Affairs, and Director 1999 George E. Mattos 46 Vice President of Operations N/A John Melick 37 Vice President of Sales and Marketing N/A Thomas R. Kloster 36 Corporate Controller N/A Ravi Bhatia 48 Chief Operating Officer, Axicorp N/A Peter Slaney 56 General Manager, Primus Telecommunications International, Inc. N/A Paul Keenan 38 General Manager of Mobile Services, Axicorp N/A Sim Thiam Soon 43 General Manager of Operations, Axicorp N/A Herman Fialkov(2) 74 Director 1997 David E. Hershberg(2) 59 Director 1997 John Puente(1)(3) 66 Director 1998

 K. Paul Singh co-founded the Company in 1994 with Mr. DePodesta and serves as its Chairman, President and Chief Executive Officer.
-From 1991 until he co-founded the Company, he served as the Vice President of Global Product marketing for MCI.
+From 1991 until he cofounded the Company, he served as the Vice President of Global Product marketing for MCI.
 Prior to joining MCI, Mr. Singh was the Chairman and Chief Executive Officer of OTI, a provider of private digital communications in over 26 countries which he founded in 1984 and was purchased by MCI in 1991.
 See "Certain Transactions."